Seagate/cortx/doc/Performing_IO_Operations_Using_S3Client.rst

     5. Set the AWS certificate path:

-        1. If you are using OVA VM as a client
+        1. If you are using OVA VM as a client:

             ::

                 aws configure set default.ca_bundle /opt/seagate/cortx/provisioner/srv/components/s3clients/files/ca.crt

-        2. If you are using OVA VM as a client
+        2. If you are using a separate VM for client:

             ::